-I think it's high time to trumpet the virtue of flowering vines and other attractive climbers and creepers -- while also admitting their faults -- on a case by case basis.
-Take trumpet vines, for example.
-While they certainly do sound a clarion call to any landscaper interested in plants for attracting hummingbirds, they can be quite invasive, so beware!
+I think it's high time to trumpet the virtue of the best flowering vines and other attractive climbers and creepers, while also admitting the drawbacks of some of the more questionable selections from the vine world.
+I cite trumpet creepers as an example of the latter: while they certainly do sound a clarion call to any landscaper interested in plants for attracting hummingbirds, they can spread very aggressively, so beware!

 Flowering vines are employed in landscape design with both aesthetic and utilitarian purposes in mind.
 The versatility of flowering vines is truly impressive, yet these Rodney Dangerfields of the landscaping world get no respect.

 Jack the Giant-Killer had the specimen plant to outshine all specimen plants growing on his property, only to hack down the famous beanstalk at the end of the fairy tale.
 "Clinging vine" has a bad connotation, deriving from the observation that a tree soars to the heights on its own merits, while a vine, even if it climbs to the very crown of the tallest tree, reaches such heights only through the tree's support (Jack's beanstalk didn't need a support; but, then again, his plant was magical).
 People even become the victims of a ravenous flowering vine in the musical, "Little Shop of Horrors."